-- Step 1A letter will be sent to parents after (5) days of absences.
-This letter will be sent regardless of the circumstances and regardless of whether the absences are excused or unexcused. - Step 2 After (8) days of absence within one (1) school year, the next parent contact will be made.
-This contact may include, but is not limited to: Letter, phone contact, meeting with the teacher or administrator, or meeting with school team. - Step 3After ten (10) days of absence within one (1) school year, the student becomes socially ineligible for club leadership positions, aide positions, and social events including all dances. - Step 4 Classes with ten (10) or more absences are subject to forfeiture of credit unless successfully appealed with Assistant Principal and/or UCMAC.
+- Step 1: A letter will be sent to parents after (5) days of absences.
+This letter will be sent regardless of the circumstances and regardless of whether the absences are excused or unexcused. - Step 2: After (8) days of absence within one (1) school year, the next parent contact will be made.
+This contact may include, but is not limited to letter, phone contact, meeting with the teacher or administrator, or meeting with the school team. - Step 3: After ten (10) days of absence within one (1) school year, the student becomes socially ineligible for club leadership positions, aide positions, and social events including all dances. - Step 4: Classes with ten (10) or more absences are subject to forfeiture of credit unless successfully appealed with the Assistant Principal and/or UC Corporation Attendance Committee.